 Before you invest, you may want to review the Portfolio's prospectus, which contains more information about the Portfolio and its risks.
 You can find the Portfolio's prospectus and other information about the Portfolio online at www.hardingloevnerfunds.com.
 You can also get this information at no cost by calling (877) 435-8105 or by sending an e-mail request to hardingloevnerfunds@ntrs.com.
 If you purchase shares of the Portfolio through a financial intermediary, the prospectus and other information will also be available from your financial intermediary.
-The current prospectus and statement of additional information, dated February 28, 2022, and as each may be supplemented thereafter, are incorporated by reference into this summary prospectus and may be obtained, free of charge, at the website, phone number or e-mail address noted above.
+The current prospectus and statement of additional information, dated February 28, 2023, and as each may be supplemented thereafter, are incorporated by reference into this summary prospectus and may be obtained, free of charge, at the website, phone number or e-mail address noted above.
 Investment Objective The International Equity Portfolio (the "Portfolio") seeks long-term capital appreciation through investments in equity securities of companies based outside the United States.
 Portfolio Fees and Expenses This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Institutional Class of the Portfolio.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.
-Shareholder Fees (Fees Paid Directly from Your Investment) Maximum Sales Charge (Load) Imposed on Purchases (As a Percentage of Offering Price) None Redemption Fee (As a Percentage of Amount Redeemed within 90 days or Less from the Date of Purchase) None Annual Portfolio Operating Expenses (Expenses that You Pay Each Year as a Percentage of the Value of Your Investment) Total Annual Portfolio Operating Expenses 0.79% Other Expenses 1 0.13% Distribution (Rule 12b-1) Fees None Management Fees 0.66% 1Expense information in this table has been restated to reflect current fees.
-Therefore, the expenses in this table will not correlate to the expenses shown in the Financial Highlights of the Portfolio.
+Shareholder Fees (Fees Paid Directly from Your Investment) Maximum Sales Charge (Load) Imposed on Purchases (As a Percentage of Offering Price) Redemption Fee (As a Percentage of Amount Redeemed within 90 days or Less from the Date of Purchase) None Annual Portfolio Operating Expenses (Expenses that You Pay Each Year as a Percentage of the Value of Your Investment) Total Annual Portfolio Operating Expenses 0.79% Other Expenses 0.12% Distribution (Rule 12b-1) Fees None Management Fees 0.67% The Total Annual Portfolio Operating Expenses do not correlate to the ratios of expenses to average net assets provided in the "Financial Highlights" section of this Prospectus, which reflect the operating expenses of the Portfolio and do not include Acquired Fund Fees and Expenses.
 Example: